 Ignition interlock devices are available only to DUI offenders.
 Installing existing devices or creating a new device for monitoring DUI cases and phasing out older cars that do not have the devices is estimated to take more than 15 years.
 The American Journal of Public Health estimates that these tests can help save about $340 billion in drunk driving injury-related costs.
 In addition, 59,000 fatalities and 1.25 million non-fatal injuries can be averted with sobriety screening systems.

 Contact a Chicago Car Accident Lawyer

-At Willens Injury Law Offices, we focus exclusively on representing individuals and their families who were injured by someone else’s negligence.
+At Willens & Baez, we focus exclusively on representing individuals and their families who were injured by someone else’s negligence.
 We know that getting hit by a drunk driver has the potential to take over a person’s life, making it difficult to move forward.
 Our award-winning team of attorneys and staff want to help people take control of their situation so they can focus on what matters most — getting back on track.